MaraAlexeev/Mini-projects/README.md

 # Mini-projects

+Started March 15, 2019!
 For files for mini-projects for learning to code

-Started March 15, 2019!
+July 2019 Summary
+Smoking prevelance around the world